-In the following editions of The Earth Scientist, a peer reviewed science education journal published by The National Earth Science Teachers Association, educators who completed projects supported by NOAA Planet Stewards shared stories, innovations, and resources that you may find useful in your own education setting.
-These articles include links to background information, supporting materials, and student worksheets available for you to download and adapt.
+Educators who completed projects supported by NOAA Planet Stewards share their stories, innovations, and resources you may find useful in your own education setting in The Earth Scientist — a peer reviewed science education journal of The National Earth Science Teachers Association.
+The articles include links to background information, supporting materials, and student worksheets available for you to download and adapt.
 They reflect the enthusiasm, hard work and success of educators, their students, and communities.
-We hope you enjoy these special issues produced in cooperation with the National Earth Science Teachers Association.
-Find out more about NOAA Planet Stewards and how you can receive support to carry out a hands-on stewardship project.
+Find out how you can receive support from NOAA Planet Stewards to carry out a stewardship project.

 Students in rural schools can produce substantial gains in environmental literacy through engaging activities on the carbon cycle and stewardship activities.
 The following article describes a NOAA Planet Stewards project that was intended to be one year in duration but is on-going into its second year due to the pandemic.
 Survey results document that substantial attitudinal and behavioral changes can be gained in areas of the country not normally served by curbside recycling programs through stewardship activities focused on recycling, reducing, and reusing materials in relation to saving atmospheric carbon.
 While the pandemic initially disrupted and delayed the project, it also forced the project to explore new ways to recycle materials that provided interesting insights into future approaches concerning environmental stewardship.

 Spencer Cody teaches at Edmund Central Middle and High School in the Edmunds Central School District in South Dakota teaching 7-12 science and can be contacted at Spencer.Cody@k12.sd.us.